What is a 16-19 Free School?

 What if I don’t get the GCSE grades I was expecting?

-Firstly, don’t panic!
-You will be asked to attend an advice day, to discuss whether pursuing your selected course is the right choice for you, or if another course might suit you better in light of your recent results.
+If you don’t achieve the GCSE results provided in your offer, don’t panic.
+Please ensure you enter your results into the online portal ASAP.
+This will then notify us that we need to contact you to discuss whether pursuing your selected course is the right choice for you, or if another course might suit you better in light of your recent results.
+A member of staff will call you or you may be invited into the college.

-Study Plus is an opportunity to further your current interests, or develop new ones.
-Courses on offer can assist you in gaining further qualifications such as the Duke of Edinburgh Award, or they can simply be a way for you to enjoy your hobbies.
+Enrichment opportunities are an opportunity to further your current interests, or develop new ones.
+Options on offer can assist you in gaining further qualifications such as the Duke of Edinburgh Award, or they can simply be a way for you to enjoy your hobbies.
+Find out more here.

 How can parents/carers get involved in running the College?